-The Plan requires physicians, or a registered nurse under physician supervision, to maintain 24-hour phone coverage seven days a week through their answering service or 24-hour on-site medical care for members.

-PCPs who do not have services available 24 hours a day may use an answering service to provide members with clear and simple instruction on after-hours access to medical care.
+Health Net requires physicians, or a registered nurse under physician supervision, to maintain 24-hour phone coverage seven days a week through their answering service or 24-hour on-site medical care for members.
+PPGs and PCPs who do not have services available 24 hours a day may use an answering service (live answering or automated) to provide members with clear and simple instruction on after-hours access to medical care.
 This information is vital in case of an urgent or emergency situation or if there is a need to contact a physician after normal business hours.
-Sample scripts are available in the Provider Library.
+Health Net has sample scripts available in the Health Net Provider Library.
 Physicians must return after-hour phone calls and pages within 30 minutes.